STARS-Data-Fusion/HyperSTARS.jl/README.md

 # HyperSTARS.jl

-Hyperspectral Spatial Timeseries for Automated high-Resolution multi-Sensor data fusion (STARS) Julia Package
+Hyperspectral Spatial Timeseries for Automated high-Resolution multi-Sensor data fusion (HyperSTARS) Julia Package

 This Julia package, `HyperSTARS.jl`, is designed for advanced hyperspectral data fusion.
 It combines data from multiple instruments with varying spatial, spectral, and temporal resolutions into a single, high-resolution, fused product.
 The core methodology leverages state-space models and advanced statistical filtering and smoothing techniques (specifically, Kalman filtering and smoothing variants), making it robust for integrating diverse remote sensing datasets.